MrOliverW/Portfolio/README.md

      Selectors Project
      Remve explore oregon

-- Adding a cool LinkedIn button which linked to my LinkedIn (said link 3 times there)
+-FINISHED: Adding a cool LinkedIn button which linked to my LinkedIn (said link 3 times there) - FINISHED

 - Changing the nav buttons as follows:
     Changing "LinkedIn & Contact button to just "Contact" button (or maybe contact me or get in touch) Adding a .html page for the Contact page
+        Contact Page has Email, link to download reusme (as pdf only, how do employer prfer to get it), likn to GitHub, Link to LInkedIn

     Changing the GitHub Button to a logo (similar to LinkedIn);
         possibly listing the Full GitHub logo or may be reducing the Linkein logo so they are both similar size